Xac1/employees/README.md

-employees database for import to MySQL server on MacOS
+employees database for import to MySQL server on MacOS and Ubuntu